dolphindb/Tutorials_EN/python_api.md

 #### 4.2.2 Append to a table

 The following example appends to a partitioned table on disk.
-The appending changes the table on disk.
-To use the appended table, we need to load the table after appending.
+To use the appended table, we need to reload the table after appending.

 ```
 trade = s.loadTable(tableName="trade",dbPath=WORK_DIR+"/valuedb")